syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 End Sub

 ''' <summary>
-''' Get data to the sparkline column.
+''' Gets data to the sparkline column.
 ''' </summary>
 ''' <param name="mappingName">The mapping name of the column.</param>
 ''' <param name="record">Data of the SparkLine.</param>